 So why don’t we know this history better?
 Or, more to the point, why don’t most evangelical Christians (especially conservative evangelical Christians) know the history of female Christian leadership better?

-In sum, despite the significant role women play in church history and despite clear historical evidence of women exercising leadership, these three popular texts present a rather masculine narrative of church history which minimizes female leadership.
+Unfortunately Shelley’s textbook isn’t anomalous.
+It seems to be pretty representative of its genre.
+Despite the significant role women play in church history and despite clear historical evidence of women exercising leadership, church history textbooks present a rather masculine narrative of church history which minimizes female leadership.

 Which brings me back to the Council for Biblical Manhood and Womanhood and its growing influence.
 I can’t help but wonder if the reason Christians are so willing to accept the subordination of women within their families and their churches is because we think it has always been that way.
 Seth Dowland, in his recent Family Values and the Rise of the Christian Right, explains in his chapter on Christian schools how conservative Christians rejected the portrayal of women in public school textbooks (including an emphasis on equal pay for equal work) as undermining Christian values. the words of one mother, “Feminist pressure groups are trying to depict America in texts not as life has been or is, but as they want it to become—a completely egalitarian society. . . .
 They’re trying to force women into a role reversal that’s against our culture and tradition and in some instances against the Bible” (61).
 I can’t help but wonder if this is what has happened in church history textbooks?
 Have women been excluded—the portrayal of female preachers rejected–because they don’t fit our modern ideas about “biblical womanhood”?
 Has this exclusion of female leadership in the historical narrative of Christianity aided the rise of complementarianism?